absunstar/isite/README.md

 <div x-feature="os.linux">Only Users From Linux Systems Can Show This Content</div>
 <div x-feature="os.mac">Only Users From Mac Systems Can Show This Content</div>
 <div x-feature="os.android">Only Users From Android Systems Can Show This Content</div>
+<div x-feature="os.unknown">Only Users From unknown Systems Can Show This Content</div>

 <div x-feature="browser.edge">Only Users From Edge Browser Can Show This Content</div>
 <div x-feature="browser.firefox">Only Users From FireFox Browser Can Show This Content</div>
 <div x-feature="browser.chrome">Only Users From Chrome Browser Can Show This Content</div>
+<div x-feature="browser.opera">Only Users From Opera Browser Can Show This Content</div>
-<div x-feature="browser.explorer">Only Users From Explorer Browser Can Show This Content</div>
+<div x-feature="browser.unknown">Only Users From unknown Browser Can Show This Content</div>

 <div x-feature="ip.xxx.xxx.xxx.xxx">Only Users From IP xxx.xxx.xxx.xxx Can Show This Content</div>